timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-02-05
+# Objectives for Today 2026-02-06

 - Chatting as we wake up and get started with the day.
-- Tackle the Workshop and getting all the racing upgrades figured out.
-- Implement the Racing Rewards
-- Create a Charms display to show the charms the player owns.
+- Its a Friday
+- Would like to wrap up the dmeo.
+HAHAHAHA
 - Diving into more of the tech tree.

 ## Events / Notices / Coming Soon